Anonrate/lgr/README.md

 # lgr
+**lgr** is verbose logger with the ability to log to a respected stream, *stdout*, *stderr* and/or a file depending on the situtation and configurations.

 THIS IS NOT EVEN CLOSE TO BEING THE FINAL DRAFT!
 I JUST WANTED SOMETHING TO BE DISPLAYED SO I QUICKLY TYPED OUT THIS HUNK OF SHIT!
 DON'T GET BUTT HURT AND/OR CRY BECAUSE I DON'T CARE!
 THATS A YOU PROBLEM, NOT ME..